bloominstituteoftechnology/Graphs/objectives/graph-intro/README.md

 at an already-visited vert), the graph is _cyclic_.
 Otherwise it is _acyclic_

+### Weighted Graphs

+Graphs with values (_weights_) associated with the edges are called _weighted graphs_.

+The meaning of the weight is dependent on the type of graph.
+A graph of road network segments might have weight represent the length of the road.
+The higher the total weight of a route on the graph, the longer the trip is.
+The weights can be used to help decide if a particular route should be chosen over another.

+Weights can be further modified.
+For example, if one were building a bicycle map, roads with bad car traffic or very steep uphills could be given unnaturally large weights so a routing algorithm would be unlikely to take them.
+(This is how Google Maps avoids freeways when you ask it for walking directions.)

 ### Directed Acyclic Graphs (DAGs)

 A _directed acyclic graph_ (_DAG_) has a number of applications.
 From